fmdkdd/fmdkdd.github.com/_posts/2017-08-08-ludum-dare-post-mortem.md

 now.

 You can play *Bright Plateau* [right here](/ld39).
-The rest of this post is a recollection of the 72 hours we spent making it, and may contain minor spoilers.
+The rest of this post is a recollection of the 72 hours we spent making it, and contains minor spoilers (you should try the game first).

 ### Warming-up